A lady runs through grape vines in the Gibbston valley between Queenstown and Wanaka

 You have three options when it comes to getting wheels in New Zealand; a car, a campervan, or a motorhome.
 Here’s what you need to know about each and where to get them:

-• Car – A normal car is the cheapest rental vehicle you can get in New Zealand.
+A normal car is the cheapest rental vehicle you can get in New Zealand.
 It’ll get you around to all of the best destinations with ease.
 The only downside to a car is that you will need to stay in hotels or Airbnbs during your travels (no camping.)
 The easiest place to rent a car in New Zealand is on Discover Cars where you can compare cars, companies, prices, features, and more very easily.

-• Campervan – A Campervan is a large van that has a bed and a small kitchen in the back.
+A Campervan is a large van that has a bed and a small kitchen in the back.
 It’s what most budget travelers use for traveling around New Zealand since it allows you to camp comfortably and for free (most) nights.
 Campervans are best for couples or solo travelers who are happy to live in a small space.
 You should also love the outdoors and camping…and be prepared for an adventure of a lifetime!
 My favorite campervan rental company is JUCY because they have a huge selection of campervans to choose from, plus multiple pick-up/drop-off locations.
 You can browse JUCY’s campervan selection online here.
 Alternatively, you can easily compare all campervans available in NZ on Motorhome Republic here.

-EXCLUSIVE DISCOUNT CODE: I’ve managed to snag a discount code for 5% off for my readers if you book your campervan or motorhome through JUCY or Star RV!
-Simply click here to select your JUCY campervan, or click here to select your Star RV motorhome, and then use the code DTRAVEL25 at checkout to get 5% off – it’s that easy!
+EXCLUSIVE DISCOUNT CODE: I’ve organized a special discount code that will get you up to 10% off if you book your campervan or motorhome through JUCY or Star RV!
+Simply click here to select your JUCY campervan, or click here to select your Star RV motorhome, and then use the code DTRAVELQ4 between now and December 31st to get 10% off.
+Or, if you book after December 31st use the code DTRAVEL25 at checkout to get 5% off – it’s that easy!

 Thanks for reading!